TFWA world exhibition and conference information board

-The Tax Free World Association (www.TFWA.com) World Exhibition and Conference due to be held in Cannes, France 1st - 5th October 2023 will, once again, be the flagship exhibition for our industry.
-The show is must for anyone involved in the global travel retail sector !
+The Tax Free World Association - www.TFWA.com - World Exhibition and Conference is due to be held in Cannes, France 29th September - 3rd Octber 2024 and will once again be the flagship exhibition for our industry.
+The show is a must for anyone involved in the global travel retail sector !

-To download a map of the exhibition area click here.
+A map of the exhibition area can be found here.

 Pre show

-1st October 2023 : 09.00 hrs - 18.00 hrs - Registration Gare Maritime (next to the Palais / Casino so a 1 minute walk from the show location.
-This where you will collect your pre registration ticket.
+29th Setpember 2024 : 09.00 hrs - 20.00 hrs - Registration Gare Maritime (to the right of the Palais / Casino so a 1 minute walk from the show location.
+This where you will collect your pre registration ticket but remember to bring ID and your pre registration documentation.

 Show opening times

 When does the pre show work begin ...
-Pre Registration is now open, visit the TFWA website as a visitor here.
-Pre registration is highly recommended as whilst tickets can be purchased on site day rates are extremely high compared to the pre registration levels.
+Pre Registration will open shorty after which you should visit the TFWA website as a visitor here.
+Pre registration is highly recommended as whilst tickets can be purchased on site day - subject to travel retail related activities - rates are extremely high compared to the pre registration levels.

 If you are a first time attendee then you will need to contact TFWA to register an account after which you will be able to register for tickets - note that this can take a few weeks and evidence of travel retail involvement is required so we recommend you begin the process as soon as registration opens..
 Any issues you can contact the TFWA organisation via the following email addresses : visitors@tfwa.com or registration@tfwa.com .